comaps/website/content/support/what-gestures-does-organic-maps-support/index.md

 ---
-title: "What gestures does Organic Maps support?"
+title: "What gestures does CoMaps support?"
-description: "Frequently asked questions for Organic Maps application"
+description: "Frequently asked questions for CoMaps application"
 taxonomies:
   support: ["Operating The Map"]
 extra: